KJ002/Py-MathParser/README.md

 # Py-MathParser

 Py-MathParser is a Python binding for MathParser (https://github.com/KJ002/MathParser/).
 This module allows for a simple and quick evaluation of strings.
+It allows you to evaluate a string with security, you define the external variables!

 ## Examples